hayesall/CLFanfictionSearchEngine/README.md

        * OUTPUT: creates a pickle file: `pr.pickle` of each node and its pagerank score.

-     Was calculated ahead of time with the contents of structure.csv, the contents were then written to a file called pr.pickle.
+     Pagerank was calculated ahead of time with the contents of structure.csv, the contents were then written to a file called pr.pickle.
+Since PageRank is a static score in this example, this was important to drastically increase performance time.

    * Querying [View Code](search-results.cgi)

      `python retrieve2.py [word1] [word2] [word3]` or `search-results.cgi`